Thank you! Your submission has been received!

 Curriculum Only

 Language for Learning is a language program designed to teach young children (pre-kindergarten to 2nd grade) the basic vocabulary, concepts and sentence forms used in typical classroom instruction.
-Language for Learning is a highly systematic and explicit program.
-New content is introduced carefully and integrated with previously taught content.
-The focus of Language for Learning is oral expression.
+It’s focused on oral expression.
 It expands into Language for Thinking for more advanced learners.

 Research: Effectiveness of the Direct Instruction Language for Learning Curriculum Among Children Diagnosed With Autism Spectrum Disorder